 , hypnosis, massage, exercise

 , and yoga in addition to dietary modifications, aromatherapy, folk remedies, spiritual healing, laughter, and oral medications.
-Some are more invasive and riskier than others: The herbal remedy INVALID ARTICLE ID, for example, has been shown to be effective in the treatment of mild to moderate depression, but it can have adverse interactions with other medications.
+Some are more invasive and riskier than others: The herbal remedy St. Johns wort, for example, has been shown to be effective in the treatment of mild to moderate depression, but it can have adverse interactions with other medications.

 Paying for Alternative Medicine Treatments

 How to prove your treatment is medically necessary Read more

 More about alternative treatments

 surveyed 2,055 adults with severe depression and found that 53.6% used alternative therapies for treatment.
 More than 60% of patients with severe depression seen by a psychiatrist also incorporated some form of these therapies into their treatment.
 The research is limited, but more people surveyed turned to alternative and complementary therapies than to conventional treatments.
 They also found alternative therapies to be of comparable effectiveness to traditional therapies.
 Why are alternative therapies so popular?